 Kreg is still teaching several students and is now working as the Technical Director for Student Programs at Willow Creek Community Church in Barrington, IL.

-Band Director, Kenyon Woods Middle School, U-46; Principal Timpani, Rockford Symphony Orchestra & Woodstock Mozart Festival Orchestra; Conductor, American Grands Piano Festivals; M.Ed, National Louis University, 1999; three children, Tristan, Ned, Emma.
+Band Director, U-46 (retiring May 2017); Principal Timpani, Rockford Symphony Orchestra & Woodstock Mozart Festival Orchestra; Percussionist, American Grands Piano Festivals; M.Ed, National Louis University, 1999; three children, Tristan, Ned, Emma.
+Spending as much time as possible at my cabin in Sugar Creek, WI.

 Lennard Moses (MM 1983)